nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

   - the delay in milliseconds before start connecting to the server
   - positive if a reconnect is imminent, otherwise zero
 - dispatch network error 4503: service unavailable
-- add performance marks with timestamps (see our [documentation](https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer3/global.html#performancemarks) for more information), the middle part of the name string is the elementId of the player container (not supported on Safari 11 OSX and iOS):
+- add performance marks with timestamps (see our [documentation](https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer3/global.html#performancemarks) htmlFor more information), the middle part of the name string is the elementId of the player container (not supported on Safari 11 OSX and iOS):
   - 'nano.[playerDivId]**.connecting'
   - 'nano.[playerDivId]**.connected'